Can I get travel insurance for unaccompanied minors?

 It is essential to verify the specific airline's age requirements and any additional rules they may have for unaccompanied minors.

-What does travel insurance for unaccompanied minors cover?
+What does travel insurance for unaccompanied minors cover my child for?

 A travel insurance policy for a child works in a similar way to an adult policy.
 It should cover the following things: